Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 The Octopus Club

-The Octopus Club is a preloved marketplace for parents who want to buy quality items for their children sustainably and second-hand.
+The Octopus Club is a second-hand marketplace for parents who want to buy high-quality, gently used clothing and toys for their children.

 Check out The Octopus Club’s story.